-About the Earthquake in Haiti
+About the Haiti Earthquake

 Only two days after a 7.2 magnitude earthquake rocked Haiti, the island was hit by Tropical Depression Grace on August 16, disrupting humanitarian efforts and raising concerns about landslides and flooding.